munificent/craftinginterpreters/book/strings.md

 ## Design Note: String Encoding

 In this book, I try not to shy away from the gnarly problems you'll run into in a real language implementation.
-We might not always use the most sophisticated *solution* -- it's an intro book after all -- but I don't think it's honest to pretend the problem doesn't exist at all.
+We might not always use the most *sophisticated* solution -- it's an intro book after all -- but I don't think it's honest to pretend the problem doesn't exist at all.
 However, I did skirt around one really nasty conundrum: deciding how to represent strings.

-There are two facets to a string representation:
+There are two facets to a string encoding:

 1.  **What is a single "character" in a string?** How many different values are there and what do they represent?
 The first big standard answer for this was